faisalmemon/ios-crash-dump-analysis-book/markdown/RuntimeEnvironmentCrashes.md

 # Runtime Environment Crashes

-In this chapter we show examples of where the runtime libraries have detected a problem and have caused a crash.
+In this chapter, we show examples of where the runtime libraries have detected a problem and have caused a crash.

 These crashes are distinguished by reporting Exception Type, `EXC_BREAKPOINT (SIGTRAP)`